Senator Feinstein, which is farther away, Florida or the moon?

 I just love it.

-A quick timeout, we'll be back.
+The quick timeout will be back.

 The port deal forever, as far as I'm concerned.